sigasi/sigasi_insights/content/manual/views.md

 will be hidden in the view.
 For example, you can filter out all non-VHDL or non-Verilog files.

-The **Project Explorer** View provides textual and graphical _Label Decorations_ which can be controlled in **Window > Preferences > General > Appearance > Label Decorations**.
+The **Project Explorer** View provides textual and graphical *Label Decorations* which can be controlled in **Window > Preferences > General > Appearance > Label Decorations**.
-Label decorators are a visual guide on the state of projects, folders and files.
+Label decorators are a visual guide on the state of projects, folders, and files.
 Decorators can depend on various plugins.
-The following descriptions apply to Sigasi specific decorators.
+The following descriptions apply to Sigasi-specific decorators.

-* Sigasi Studio adds text decorators to the right to indicate which library a project, file or folder is mapped in.
+* Sigasi Studio adds text decorators to the right to indicate which library a project, file, or folder is mapped in.
 The [library name]({{< ref "libraries.md#examining-the-library-configuration" >}}) is denoted in square brackets.
 * If a project is in a different folder than the workspace, this is denoted within round brackets.
 * Other text decorators to the right of a project are probably from the [Git plugin]({{< ref "plugins.md#git" >}}).
 The repository name and branch are denoted with square brackets.
 * Open HDL projects have a bridge-like overlay ![bridge-like overlay icon](/img/icons/project.png) in the top right corner of the project icon.